Pelagic birding in the UAE

 It all started with a Flesh-footed Shearwater in June 2010.
 Graham Talbot, long berating us all for not being more adventurous with regard to scouring the seas off the UAE’s east coast, finally found a boat that was willing to take us out seabirding and invited us all along.
 An hour or two later we found the shearwater and the rest is pretty much history.

-With only two years of searching (and counting) we are still trying to get a handle on the patterns of occurrence and abundance of many species.
-At this stage, it seems that April-May to September is by far the best season, coinciding with the south-western monsoon further south of the Oman coast.
+With only four years of searching (and counting) we are still trying to get a handle on the patterns of occurrence and abundance of many species.
+At this stage, and as would be expected from Omani records and the UAE pioneers of the 1980s, it seems that April to September / October is by far the best season, coinciding with the south-western monsoon further south of the Oman coast.
 This drives warm surface water eastwards, so allowing an uprising of cold, nutrient-rich water and a consequent marked surge in productivity.
 Many seabirds move into Omani waters from the Indian Ocean to take advantage of this and, as we now know, some of these reach UAE waters as well.

 Interest is not limited to birds.
-At times, the seas seem to boil with leaping tuna and flying fish and we have also seen dolphins (Bottle-nosed, Spinner and Common) on a number of occasions.
+At times, the seas seem to boil with leaping tuna and flying fish and we have also seen dolphins (Bottle-nosed, Spinner and Short-beaked Common) on a number of occasions.
 Sea-snakes and turtles feature erratically.
+And our mammal list may not end there.
+Orca and Risso’s Dolphin have been reported offshore from Muscat and, a bit further south there are recent records of Humpback Whales…

-Nobody knows what is coming next.
-Red-billed Tropicbird has been notable by its absence so far, as has Brown Booby.
-White-faced Storm-Petrel and Streaked Shearwater may seem an awful long shot, but perhaps no longer than Cory’s Shearwater.
-And is a Catharacta skua or Black-bellied Storm-Petrel really too much to hope for given a large enough slice of luck?
+Similarly, birdwise nobody really knows what is coming next.
+Brown Booby has been notable by its absence on these trips (despite reaching Dibba in October 2013) and, with over 20 Omani records of Catharacta skuas (and a handful more in Indian / Sri Lankan waters) surely one for us is not beyond reach.
+Sabine’s Gull and Streaked Shearwater may seem an awful long shot, but perhaps no longer than Cory’s Shearwater.
+And is a Black-bellied Storm-Petrel (seen off Ras al Hadd, July 2013) really too much to hope for given a large enough slice of luck?
+Short-tailed Shearwater, anyone?

 Trips leave Khor Kalba Harbour (park at coordinates 25.026270,56.365333) at 2 or 3pm on Friday afternoons (or sometimes on Saturday) and return at sunset.
-The cost is around 120-200 AED depending on how many are on the boat and how far out we go and usually includes a few cups of Abdulla’s famous cardamom tea.
-You will need to bring plenty of water, suncream and a hat but there is some shade on the boat and the temperature never feels as oppressive and steamy as it invariably is back on the shore.
+The cost is around 150-250 AED depending on how many are on the boat and how far out we go and usually includes a few cups of Abdalla’s famous cardamom tea.
+You will need to bring plenty of water, suncream and a hat (normally lost at sea around 35km offshore) but there is some shade on the boat and the temperature never feels as oppressive and steamy as it invariably is back on the shore.
 Make sure you bring a passport (or UAE Identity Card) as we always report to the Harbour authorities prior to departure.
 To find out when the next trip is, keep an eye on this page on our UAE Forum and sign up!

 Omani fishermen, Khor Kalba deepwater pelagic, June 2011.
 Bridled Terns and Flesh-footed Shearwater around the boat.